francois-rozet/inox/README.md

 # Stainless neural networks in JAX

-Inox is a minimal [JAX](https://github.com/google/jax) library for neural networks with an intuitive PyTorch-like interface.
-As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which allows to pass networks in and out of JAX transformations, like `jax.jit` or `jax.vmap`.
-However, Inox modules automatically detect non-array leaves, like hyper-parameters or boolean flags, and consider them as static.
-Consequently, Inox modules are compatible with native JAX transformations out of the box, and do not require custom lifted transformations.
+Inox is a minimal [JAX](https://github.com/google/jax) library for neural networks with an intuitive PyTorch-like syntax.
+As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which enables complex architectures, easy manipulations, and functional transformations.

+Inox aims to be a leaner version of [Equinox](https://github.com/patrick-kidger/equinox) by only retaining its core features: PyTrees and lifted transformations.
+In addition, Inox takes inspiration from other projects like [NNX](https://github.com/cgarciae/nnx) and [Serket](https://github.com/ASEM000/serket) to provide a versatile interface.

 > Inox means "stainless steel" in French 🔪